-The utilization of federal stimulus funds, combined with stable sales tax revenues during the pandemic, have decreased the Authority's dependence on TDA funds in the near term.
-Using current financial assumptions, there are sufficient TDA reserves to sustain the Authority through fiscal year 2028.
+The utilization of all remaining federal stimulus funds, combined with stable sales tax revenues during the pandemic, decreased the Authority's dependence on TDA funds in the near term.
+There are sufficient TDA reserves to sustain the Authority through fiscal year 2028 using current financial assumptions.
 Nevertheless, a structural deficit exists with expenses outpacing revenues, and the Authority faces inflationary pressures in all areas of operational expenses.
+This structural deficit, particularly when combined with fiscal sustainability challenges region-wide, presents a risk to the financial stability of the Authority.
+Without the aid of new ongoing funding assistance, the services the Authority can provide to the community will be forced to shrink to match available resources.